Table of Contents

 Why Do You Need Multivitamins?

-Your daily vitamin and mineral intake requirement can be obtained from the food sources you eat.
+Your daily vitamin and mineral intake requirement can be obtained from food sources.
 However, for some reason, this intake from food sources may not be adequate, resulting in the need for multivitamin supplements.
 You may need an extra multivitamin supplement if

 1. You are on a weight loss diet.

 2. You are on a gluten-free diet.
-This means you may need to consume more vegetables, fruits, and multivitamin supplements to replace the required nutrients.
+You may need more vegetables, fruits, and multivitamin supplements to replace the required nutrients.

 3. You are obese and overweight.
 Being overweight may expose you to the risk of vitamin deficiencies.